 This beloved craft supply emporium offers indoor and outdoor decor for all holidays, as well as Christmas trimmings like wrapping paper, cards, and stocking stuffers.
 The holidays are prime time for Michaels – come early on a weekday morning if you can and avoid the crowds.

-Chapters Indigo brings out an inventive, elegant selection of holiday decor from coasters, glassware, and spice mixes, to candelabras and art prints right.
-The merch here is perfect enough to find a nice host gifts for whoever you may need one for, but also artful enough to offer some beautiful gems you’ll continue to bring out year after year.
+Indigo brings out an inventive, elegant selection of holiday decor from coasters, glassware, and spice mixes, to candelabras and art prints right.
+The merch here is perfect enough to find nice host gifts for whoever you may need one for, but also artful enough to offer some beautiful gems you’ll continue to bring out year after year.

-Leave it to CB2 to stock holiday decor that fits in perfectly in your chic condo.
+Leave it to CB2 to stock holiday decorations that fits in perfectly in your chic condo.
 Expect to shop items like wreaths, trees, mantle sets, and entertaining provisions that are hip, modern, and offbeat enough to be noticed by your guests in a good way, of course.

 If you’re looking to get in the spirit, come to Blue Banana Market in Kensington Market.
 This lofty space pulls together handmade holiday decorations, one-of-a-kind gifts, and curio from over 200 artists and makers.
 There’s a ton to explore here and it’s like an elevated flea market, but a lot more whimsical.